What You Need To Know About Wood, Smoke, And Combustion

 Bottom line: Stop obsessing over which wood to use.
 Pick one and stick with it for a whiole.
 The quality of the meat, the spice rub, the cooking temp, the meat temp, and the sauce impact the final taste profile far more than the name on a bag of wood.
 Once you have everything else under control, then you can try different woods.

 Bad wood.
 Whatever you do, never use wood from conifers such as pine, fir, cyprus, spruce, redwood, or cedar.
-They contain too much sap and they can make the meat taste funny.
+They contain too much sap and that sap contains turpines, and they can make the meat taste funny.
 Some have been known to make people sick.
 Yes, I know that cedar planks are popular for cooking salmon on, but I don't know anyone who burns cedar as a smoke wood.
 I have also heard that elm, eucalyptus, sassafras, sycamore, and liquid amber trees impart a bad flavor.
+Oleander smoke is poisonous, and I am told laurel is too.

 Never use lumber scraps.
 Some lumber is treated with chemicals that are poisonous.
 Never use wood that has been painted.
 If you have branches fall from trees, make sure they are not moldy.
 By the way, that's why I don't use lump charcoal.
 You can see lumber scraps in there and it makes me wonder how careful they are to prevent treated lumber from getting in there.